roschlau/catana/README.md

 # Catana

 > [!IMPORTANT]
 > This project is in very early stages of development, with lots of core functionality still missing.
-It is not ready for any kind of productive use.
+This readme is so far more of an aspiration than a reality, and the software is not ready for any kind of productive use.
 I'll update this note once that changes.

 ## What is Catana?
 Catana was born from my desire to have an outliner / note taker / "second brain" that works similar to [Tana](https://tana.inc), but without having to put all my data into yet another web service that I don't control.